jenkinsci/workflow-cps-plugin/doc/persistence.md

 # Data Model
 Running pipelines persist in 3 pieces:

-1. The FlowNodes - stored by a FlowNodeStorage - this holds the FlowNodes created to map to Steps, and for block scoped Steps, start and end of blocks
+1. The `FlowNode`s - stored by a `FlowNodeStorage` - this holds the FlowNodes created to map to `Step`s, and for block scoped Steps, start and end of blocks
-2. The CpsFlowExecution - this is currently stored in the WorkflowRun, and the primary pieces of interest are:
+2. The `CpsFlowExecution` - this is currently stored in the WorkflowRun, and the primary pieces of interest are:
     * heads - the current "tips" of the Flow Graph, i.e. the FlowNodes that represent running steps and are appended to
-        - A head maps to a CpsThread in the Pipeline program, within the CPSThreadGroup
+        - A head maps to a `CpsThread` in the Pipeline program, within the `CpsThreadGroup`
-    * starts - the BlockStartNodes marking the start(s) of the currently executing blocks
+    * starts - the `BlockStartNode`s marking the start(s) of the currently executing blocks
     * scripts - the loaded Pipeline script files (text)
     * persistedClean
         - If true, Pipeline saved its execution cleanly to disk and we *might* be able to resume it